 Handyman Insurance Minnesota

-A small painting job, replacing door locks, a door or window, a leaky faucet are all things you might do daily.
+A small painting job, replacing door locks, a door or window, or a leaky faucet are all things you might do daily.
 Handyman liability insurance will help protect your small business.

 There is some good news!
 With our assistance, finding handyman liability insurance just got much more accessible.
 We have several companies that write handyman business insurance, plus the rates are fantastic!

-General Liability Insurance for Handyman
+General Liability Insurance for a Handyman

-Common limits of liability coverage are $300,000/$600,000, $500,000/$1,000,000 & $1,000,000/$2,000,000.
-The $1,000,000 represents the per occurrence limit or claim.
+Typical limits of liability coverage are $300,000/$600,000, $500,000/$1,000,000, and $1,000,000/$2,000,000.
+The $1,000,000 represents the per-occurrence limit or claim.
 The $2,000,000 represents the aggregate limits or maximum per policy term limit for all claims presented.

 My Customer is Looking for Proof of Insurance